• TT97: The Ghost and the Key by Bill Cusano

 In the world’s most dangerous working environments it can seem like everything is out to kill you.
 The equipment you use.
 The materials you work with.
 The very air you breathe.
 Stored energy is a coiled viper waiting for the right moment to lash out.
 Owners, manufacturers, contractors, and beyond have developed safety protocols to combat STCKY, that is, Stuff That Can Kill You.
 Gravity, Motion, Mechanical, Electrical, Pressure, Sound, Radiation, Biological, Chemical, Temperature.
 This season is all about the means of murder as authors put our STCKY detective skills to the test.
 This is Season 9, Stuff That Can Kill You.

-This is Episode 6, where Electricity is our STCKY means of death.
-This is Charbroiled by Jim Winter.
+This is Episode 11, where motion is our STCKY means of death.
+This is Time to Die by TG Wolff

 WRAP UP

 That wraps this episode of Mysteries to Die For.
-Support our show by subscribing, telling a mystery lover about us, and giving us a five-star review.
-Check out our website https://m2d4podcast.com for links to this season’s authors.
+Support our show by subscribing or telling a mystery lover about us.
+Check out our website m2d4podcast.com for links to this season’s authors and our Facebook and Instagram socials for episode details.

 Mysteries to Die For is hosted by TG Wolff and Jack Wolff.
-Charbroiled was written by Jim Winter.
+Time to Die was written by TG Wolff.
 Music and production are by Jack Wolff.
 Episode art is by TG Wolff.
 Join us next week for a Toe Tag, which is the first chapter from a fresh release in the mystery, crime, or thriller genre.
-Then come back in two weeks for our next original story where biologic is our STCKY means of murder.
-It’s A Cast of Crabs by Larry M. Keeton
+Then come back in two weeks for our next original story where electricity is our STCKY means of murder.
+It’s Current Situation by Kathleen Marple Kalb

 Show More Show Less